coatespt/cursor-twitter/SESSION_NOTES.md

 # Session Notes

 This document covers
-- Loud warnings to Cursor not to mess with the code on its own
+- Loud warnings to Cursor not to mess with any code without asking
-- The purpose of the project (two fold)
+- Two-fold purpose of the project
 - Notes on whay conventional frequency and semantic analysis aren't enough
 - Notes on how it works
 - Instructions for running the main program and utilities